-- Employees can be viewed as projects to see, which on of them works efficiently.
+- View employees as projects to see, which one of them works efficiently.

 - Public company:

-- All dimensions of the public sector (such as the types of cash flows) can be viewed as projects.
+- View all dimensions of the public sector (such as the types of cash flows) as projects.

 - Software Development Company:

-- Every software project can be seen as a separate projects (as well as each client);
+- See every software project as separate projects (as well as each client);

-- Employees can be viewed as projects, to see who will bring in the most.
+- View employees as projects, to see who will bring in the most.

 - Retail chain: